China tests self-sustaining space station in Beijing

 "We did this experiment with animals... so we want to see how much impact it will have on people," Liu, the professor, said.

-(Reporting By Natalie Thomas.
-Editing by Jane Merriman)
+Reporting By Natalie Thomas.
+Editing by Jane Merriman